Best Ceramic Metal Halide (CMH) Grow Lights: A Buying Guide & Review

 CMH also encompasses green and yellow light.
 This falls between the range of 495 to 590 nanometers.
 These light colors aid in the photosynthesis process of the cultivars.
 Also, this specific spectrum is likely reflected.
 Thus, it renders the green coloring of the plant itself.

-How far should the distance be between the CMH lamp and the plants?
+How far should the distance be between the CMH grow lights and the plants?

 The advantage though with CMH is that they are being meant for universal positioning.
 In this case, you can install them both in a horizontal or vertical position.
 Either way, it will not affect the light distribution and absorption rate of the plants.